WeirdCatAFK/R_commonKitchenWasteClasificator/README.md

 # Try the project

 1.-To get the data run the image_manager.py with your kraggle.json credentials to get the dataset of this project

-2.-To continue, well have to create an R dataframe so run dataframe_creator.r to create it.
+2.-To continue, well have to create an R dataframe so run dataframe_creator.r (Either numeric or otsu) to create it.
 It will create two dataframes, one called training_dataframe.rds, and another one called prediction_dataframe.rds.
 These dataframes will be used later

 3.- Run the clasificacion_ANNS.r file to run the model